 Mammals: Bioluminescence is rare in mammals, but it has been observed in a few species.
 For example, the platypus, a semi-aquatic mammal found in Australia, has bioluminescent fur.
 The fur glows under ultraviolet light, and it is thought to help the platypus attract mates.

 Dinoflagellates: Dinoflagellates are a type of planktonic organism found in the ocean.
-Some species of dinoflagellates are bioluminescent and produce a blue-green light when they are disturbed.
+Some species of dinoflagellates like Noctiluca, are bioluminescent and produce a blue-green light when they are disturbed.
 This light can be seen in the wake of boats or in the ocean at night.

 In conclusion, bioluminescence is a fascinating and diverse phenomenon found in a wide range of organisms.
 From bacteria and fungi to insects and fish, bioluminescence serves a variety of purposes and has captured the attention of scientists and the public alike.
 As research into bioluminescence continues, we are sure to discover even more examples of this remarkable process in nature.